53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 It can insert a custom icon or a file extension that do not exist.
 The PNGs files will have to be inserted manually in Zukan `icons` folder.

-PNGs icon file name should follow ST policy:
+PNGs icon file name should follow ST suffix policy:

 | icon suffix | size (px) |
 |-------------|------|